Jessi M'Bengue

 Jessi M'Bengue (born 27 December 1989) is a French-born model, actress, and singer best known for playing Malika in A Meeting of the Minds and appearing in Robin Thicke's "Blurred Lines" video.

+Early and personal life

-M'Bengue was born in France.
+M'Bengue was born in the South of France.
 Her father is Ivorian-Senegalese and Christian, and her mother is Algerian and Muslim.

-She lives in London and Los Angeles.
+M'Bengue lives between London and Los Angeles.
+She has a son, born 2020, with her partner.